sineadmcl13/ocpjp-11-upgrade-exam-prep/notes/understanding_modules/describe_how_a_modular_project_is_compiled_and_run.md

 .
 These include:

 - `--module-path` or `(-p)`
     - specifies the module paths.
-We nneed to provide one or more directories that will contain modules
+We need to provide one or more directories that will contain modules
 ```shell script
   java -p example.logging.jar;example-module -m module/example.client
 ```